The Calculated Life

 He initially majored in physical education so that he could return to Perryton to coach tennis and teach health.
 But many students in his dormitory were engineering majors.
 “They teased me mercilessly about my PE major,” he recalls, “how easy it was and how difficult their major was and that it really took a lot of brains and superhuman effort to pass calculus and that I probably couldn’t handle it.”
 He signed up for calculus the next year just to prove that he could do it, and although it was extremely hard work, he made one of the few A’s in the class and changed his major to mathematics.
 “I was a full-fledged convert to the beauty and power of mathematics,” he says.

 Graduating in 1964, he went on to graduate studies in math at The University of Texas at Austin.
 He took a course calculating the orbits of comets and planets and minored in astrophysics.
-He also studied computer programming in the math department, as there was no computer science department yet.
+He also studied computer-programming in the math department, as there was no computer science department yet.
 He realized that his skills in math, computer programming, and astrophysics could be useful in the aerospace industry.
 “This was the mid ’60s, and probably the most glamorous job you could find as a math guy was working in the space program,” O’Rear remembers.

 When he finished his master’s in 1966, he joined a company in Redondo Beach, Calif., called TRW writing programs for top-secret spy satellites.
 Two years later he transferred to Houston to support the Apollo space program.
 O’Rear wrote algorithms to calculate reentry paths for Apollo command modules returning from the moon to ensure that they didn’t skip off the atmosphere, burn up, or splash down too far away from Navy ships.